Last Updated on September 20, 2022 by Annie M. Moore

 - You should avoid heavy hair oils as they would only weigh down your curls.
 Light oils like jojoba, argan, and grapeseed are suitable for this hair type.

 Type 4 hair is found in people of African origin, and it has the tightest curl pattern.
-Although the hair is offered to as coarse, it also actually has light types, and it all just appears thicker because the hair strands are packed tightly together.
+Although the hair is offered as coarse, it also actually has light types.
+It all just appears thicker because the hair strands are packed tightly together.
 The sub-types include: